 This scammer was obviously not a native English speaker, as his grammar and spelling were lousy.

-Another Nigerian moron took the bait and responded with this piece of pidgin African crap.
+Another Nigerian moron took the bait and responded with this piece of African Pidgin English (APE).

 Donald Duck was retired for a while and I changed the email account name to Daffy Duck and immediately received an email from a scammer.